Why is Georgetown University in Qatar?

 Georgetown University does not participate in the Score Choice option available through the College Board.
 Georgetown requires that you submit scores from all test sittings of the SAT, ACT, and SAT II Subject Tests.
 Georgetown evaluates many competitive applicants each year for admission; access to your full testing profile enables the admissions committee to fully and fairly assess your individual strengths in comparison to the entire applicant pool.

-The essay section on the new SAT is now optional.
-Do I have to take it to apply to Georgetown?
+The essay/writing sections on the SAT and ACT are optional.
+Do I have to elect these sections to apply to Georgetown?

-The SAT essay is not required to apply to Georgetown.
-However, we strongly recommend that applicants complete the essay section.
+The SAT essay and ACT writing sections are not required to apply to Georgetown.
+However, we strongly recommend that applicants complete the essay or writing sections.
 This helps the Admissions Committee better gauge your critical reading and writing abilities.
-Additionally, students who complete the essay section of the new SAT may have their Controlled Writing Exercise requirement waived.
+Additionally, students who complete the essay section of the SAT or the ACT with writing may have their Controlled Writing Exercise requirement waived.
 If you have completed the essay or writing sections of the SAT or ACT and the CWE is not "Waived" on your application status, please contact our office.